10 Day Legendary Outback Tracks Tour-

 Overnight accommodation- motel room with en-suite, Arkaroola Wilderness Sanctuary

 Day 8 (B,L,D)

-After lunch you'll take Arkaroola's famous Ridgetop tour- an unforgettable encounter with the timeless terrain and unique natural beauty of Arkaroola Wilderness Sanctuary.
+This morning you'll take Arkaroola's famous Ridgetop tour- an unforgettable encounter with the timeless terrain and unique natural beauty of Arkaroola Wilderness Sanctuary.
 Learn from your Arkaroola guides about Arkaroolas 1600 millon year old geological history as they navigate the steep slopes and hair rasing ascents of the Ridgetop track.
 Inspiring images of red granite mountains and golden spinifex covered hillsides give way to a breath-taking view across the Freeling Heights, Lake Frome and the desert beyond.
 Take in the 360 degree panorama as you enjoy afternoon tea at Sillers Lookout- a lofty pinnacle at the end of the track.

 Day 9 (B,L,D)

 This morning you have the option of taking a walk into Wilpena Pound or take a scenic flight (at own expense).
 Walk along the beautiful Wilpena Creek, framed by huge river red gums, into Wilpena Pound.
 Walking on to the Old Hills Homestead, you canlearn about the hardships the Hills family had to face at the turn of the century with the option of walking up to the Wangara lookout to see the mystical heart of the Ikara-Flinders Ranges with stunning views over Wilpena Pound.
 There is a shuttle available to shorten the walk.